Snowfall draws skiers and snowboarders to pristine slopes all over Pennsylvania. Find the perfect place to lay your tracks this winter.

 Substantial mountainous terrain and oodles of snowfall (and powder-making capabilities) facilitate excellent conditions for skiing and snowboarding in Pennsylvania.
 Whether you’re a ski bunny or a seasoned shredder, the Keystone State has a diverse menu of places to hit the slopes.

-The lines are short, the snow is deep and the trails are well-groomed at the Pocono Mountains' eight major ski areas and resorts: Big Boulder, Blue Mountain, Camelback Mountain, Jack Frost Mountain, Shawnee Mountain, Ski Big Bear and Skytop Lodge.
+The lines are short, the snow is deep and the trails are well-groomed at the Pocono Mountains' six major ski areas and resorts: Big Boulder, Blue Mountain, Camelback Mountain, Jack Frost Mountain, Shawnee Mountain, Ski Big Bear and Skytop Lodge.

 Blue Mountain has the highest vertical terrain in the state at 1,082 feet, along with40 trails, 16 lifts and a snow tubing park with up to 46 lanes more than 1,000 feet long.
 Those developing their ski and snowboarding skills can take advantage of Camelback Mountain Resort’s terrain-based learning program, which lets students strengthen their skills in shaped-terrain areas before hitting the slopes; or Shawnee Mountain’s SKIbaby and SKIwee programs, which cater to tots as young as three years old.

 Elk Mountain Ski Resort, featuring 27 slopes and trails, is loved by locals for its consistently groomed trails, fun runs and unpretentious atmosphere.
 Ski Magazine listed the resort as one of “Six Unsung Heroes” in a compilation of the best U.S. ski destinations.
 Those who love a steep ride should consider family-friendly Montage Mountain Resort, home to 27 diverse trails, including White Lightning – one of the steepest runs on the East Coast.